JulianSamphire/ReformatCode/README.md

 #### Method 1

 Click the Copy button in the top right corner of the code block on the MSDN page and paste this directly into Xojo.
-Unfortunately the way the reformat code system (not this script) has been implemented by the IDE it will mean that you will end up with something like this, which isn't correct:
+Unfortunately, the way the reformat code system (not this script) has been implemented by the IDE it will mean that you will end up with something like this, which isn't correct:

     LONG_PTR SetWindowLongPtrW('MISSING CLOSING PARENTHESIS
     HWND hWnd,